whinc/bash-utils/README.md

 **Usage**: `color STYLE FG BG`

-**Description**:Print color value specified by STYLE, FG and BG to stdout, e.g. `'\e[00;31;47m'`.Your can use this color value to control bash console color.STYLE, FG and BG can reference to table below:
+**Description**:Print color value specified by STYLE, FG and BG to stdout, e.g. `'\e[00;31;47m'`.Your can use this color value to control bash console color.
+If STYLE, FG or BG is '-' the previous value is used.
+Clear text style and color if there is no any argument.
+Equal to execute 'color none white black'.

+STYLE, FG and BG can reference to table below:

 |STYLE|说明|
 |-----|----|